 Dún Laoghaire-Rathdown County Council (DLRCC) has advised the Commission that it is currently considering the matter of the application of the Circular to non-Irish nationals who seek access to social housing and that they will respond in due course.
 DLRCC reports that the Circular is not used as guidance to assess applications for homeless services.
 An account of the DLRCC Equality Review and Action Plan is available below.

 South Dublin County Council (SDCC) submitted its Equality Review in September 2018 and ‘A More Inclusive County – South Dublin County Council’s Integration Strategy’ as its’ Equality Action Plan in June 2019.
 SDDC like each of the four Dublin local authorities, was provided with a draft copy of the account of its Equality Review and Equality Action Plan, in respect of access to social housing and homeless service, in advance of publication.
-Correspondence is continuing between the Council and the Commission in relation to its account.

 In 2018, the Commission invited the HSE to carry out an Equality Review focused on three identified clinics that provide addiction treatments (two of the clinics are in Dublin with the other located in Carlow).